Berlin river cruise: Should you book a Spree boat tour?

 Nikolaiviertel skyline

 If you start from Nikolaiviertel, you’ll first see the Berliner Dom.
-The iconic Cathedral is the biggest protestant church in Germany, and you will admire it from the water level.
-On the opposite side, you’ll also see the DDR Museum, which presents life in former East Germany.
+The iconic Cathedral is the largest Protestant church in Germany, and you can admire it from the water level.
+On the opposite side, you’ll also see the DDR Museum, which presents life in the former East Germany.
 It’s a great thing to do in Berlin before or after your cruise.

 The Museum Island